-- Read our minimum standards for grantmaking, and Eligibility & Criteria to make sure your application is eligible. - This form will ask you about - o The children and young people that you support - o How you intend to work with and support them - o The differences or outcomes you will make in their lives - How your organisation has adapted and will continue to adapt to respond to the impact of Covid-19. - Please answer all the questions in this form unless we state that the question is optional. - Many of the questions have a character limit.
+- Read our minimum standards for grantmaking, and Eligibility & Criteria to make sure your application is eligible. - This form will ask you about - The children and young people that you support - \circ $\$ How you intend to work with and support them - The differences or outcomes you will make in their lives - How your organisation has adapted and will continue to adapt to respond to the impact of Covid-19. - Please answer all the questions in this form unless we state that the question is optional. - Many of the questions have a character limit.
 This means you can only type a certain amount of letters in to each answer.
 Letters, punctuation, numbers and spaces all count as characters.
 Once you have reached the character limit, you will not be able to type any more.
 Please keep your answers clear and concise. - If you wish to complete part of the form at a later time, please click the 'Save & Finish Later' button at the end.
-This will save your current progress, allowing you to finish the form at another time. - Save your work every 15-20 minutes to ensure you do not lose any work.
+This will save your current progress, allowing you to finish the form at another time. - Save your work every 15-20 minutes to ensure you do not lose any work. - Please note that unfinished applications that have not been submitted may be deleted once the application deadline passes.